Kindness: Definition, Ideas, & Examples

 4. Competitive Altruism

 We are more likely to be kind to others when it enhances our status.
-Ever notice yourself being nicer to the boss or someone popular than you are to others with less social power?
+Ever notice yourself being nicer to the boss or someone popular?
 That's competitive altruism at work.

-Loving kindness mediation is growing in popularity given it's success in boosting postive emotions and other postive outcomes.
+Loving-kindness mediation is growing in popularity given its success in boosting positive emotions and other positive outcomes.
 Loving-kindness meditation is a meditation that's used to increase feelings of warmth and caring for self and others.
 It involves quiet contemplation that directs one’s emotions toward warm and tender feelings they have about themselves and others.